 - Around one in 10 households in rural Colorado lacks broadband.
-19 Federal investments in connecting rural community anchor institutions gave many providers adequate internet speeds, but households have not benefited from similar broadband boost.
+19 Federal investments in connecting rural community anchor institutions gave many providers adequate internet speeds, but households have not benefited from a similar broadband boost.
 Approximately 130,000 households in Colorado have no computer or access to a digital device like a smartphone or tablet, according to 2019 data from the U.S. Census Bureau.
 Limited connectivity in rural communities reduces options for accessing health care as well as other social supports.
 It increases health disparities and widens equity gaps for residents in these communities. - Access to care can be made more equitable by prioritizing infrastructure investments and policies that close disparity gaps such as improving access to affordable broadband, user-friendly tech tools, and live translation services; continuing to pay providers at the same rate for audio and video visits; and supporting patients and providers when needed.
-The Colorado Broadband Offic is focused on expanding connections for Coloradans who need access to virtual care. - Colorado House Bill 21-1289 establishes the Colorado Broadband Office in statute an creates the digital inclusion grant program to award money to broadband projects that include \$15 million toward broadband enhancements and devices for safetynet rural providers to enable and sustain
+The Colorado Broadband Office is focused on expanding connections for Coloradans who need access to virtual care. - Colorado House Bill 21-1289 establishes the Colorado Broadband Office in statute and creates the digital inclusion grant program to award money to broadband projects that include up to \$15 million toward broadband enhancements and devices for safety-net rural providers to presentation/d/1WYJw\OVoubf8-X7rx6tW7yxRsjU6-icc/